levelrin/notes/scikit-learn.md

 1. Apply scaling to the dataset.
 2. Select the algorithm, such as a linear regression.

+---

+Scaling is a process of transforming your feature values to fit within a specific range.
+Ex: transforming the dataset unit-free.

+We might want to apply scaling before applying the algorithm for various reasons.

+For example, let's say we want to predict the price of a house using the number of shops nearby and the number of years since it was built.

+The number of shops nearby might almost always be larger than the number of years since the house was built.

+For that reason, the prediction might be biased towards the number of shops nearby.

+To equalize the influence of each feature, we may want to apply scaling.

+Additionally, some algorithms may require scaling before using them anyway.

 ## Load dataset for education

 ```python